matokovacik/tezos-edu/tezos/technical_architecture.md

 Tezos node is exposing RPC API, that can be used to interact with blockchain.

-WORKING COMMENT: At the time of writing, it takes up to week to synchronise with Alphanet.
+**WORKING COMMENT**: At the time of writing, it takes up to week to synchronise with Alphanet.

 ## Tezos Client
 Tezos client is command line utility used to communicate with the node using the RPC.
 In addition to that tezos-client has a wallet component build in.